Have you heard of SERPRobot, an online SERP checker?

 Why would you need a Search Engine Results Page robot?

-You need to nurture them until maturation.
+Like a child, you need to nurture your blog posts until maturation.

 In this case, “maturation” means getting to Page 1 of Google‘s Search Engine Results Pages (SERPs).